prooph/event-store-benchmarks/README.md

 ### Test 7 real world test

 This is the most realistic test case that comes close to production usage:
-- 50 threads are writing events at the same time
+- 50 processes are writing 250 events at the same time
 - 6 projections are reading events at the same time
 - a total of 12500 events are written
-- a total of 25000 events are read
+- a total of 15000 events are read

 ## Support